wp-plugins/import-users-from-csv-with-meta/readme.txt

 == Changelog ==

+= 1.1.0 =
+*	WordPress user profile default info is now saved correctly, the new fields are: "user_nicename", "user_url", "display_name", "nickname", "first_name", "last_name", "description", "jabber", "aim" and "yim"
+* 	New CSV example created.
+*	Documentation adapted to new functionality.

+= 1.0.9 =
+*   Bug with some UTF-8 strings, fixed.

 = 1.0.8 =
 *   The list of roles is generated reading all the roles avaible in the system, instead of being the default always.